discord-jda/JDA-Website/docs/setup/eclipse.md

     ```
     - This will make your project support UTF-8 characters (So you can have it on Japanese servers for example) and also force Java 8, which is needed.

-    1. Now, add the dependency, make sure you change `X.Y.Z-beta.W` to the latest version number (You can find it in the releases: https://github.com/discord-jda/JDA/releases)
+    1. Now, add the dependency, make sure you change `X.Y.Z` to the latest version number (You can find it in the releases: https://github.com/discord-jda/JDA/releases)
         ```xml
         <dependencies>
             <dependency>
             <groupId>net.dv8tion</groupId>
             <artifactId>JDA</artifactId>
-            <version>X.Y.Z-beta.W</version>
+            <version>X.Y.Z</version>
             </dependency>
         </dependencies>
         ```